 You know about the biggies — the Tower, the Louvre, the Seine — but let's talk about the rest, the hidden places in Paris.
 There's a lot more to the City of Lights than the Big Paris of Notre Dame Cathedral, the Arc de Triomphe, La Sainte Chapelle, Place de la Concorde, Sacre Coeur, and Jardin du Luxembourg.

 Don't get us wrong, we love those iconic landmarks, and we love visiting them over and over.
-But let's look another list of Paris attractions that all too often don't make the A-List, yet are still memorable places to visit while you're in Paris.
+But let's look another list of Paris attractions that all too often don't make the A-List, yet are still memorable places to visit while you're there.
+Paris is so diverse and has such a long history that there are an unbelievable number of things to discover.
+You could visit Paris a dozen times — twenty times — and still find new things to excite you, and still want to visit your previous discoveries.
+We know, because that describes us exactly!

-If you can't make it to Giverny to see Claude Monet's house and gardens , make your way to the 16th Arrondissement to see the world's largest collection of Claude Monet's paintings.
+If you can't make it to Giverny to see Claude Monet's house and gardens , make your way to the 16th Arrondissement to see the world's largest collection of Claude Monet's paintings, including the very painting that gave the Impressionists their name, Impression: Sunrise.

 This calm museum, located in the beautiful La Muette quartier of Paris, also always has interesting temporary exhibits.
 Afterwards, take time to explore this neighborhood in the Passy district — walk among the delightful shops, visit restaurants, and stroll through the neighboring Parc Ranlegh.

-Children will love exploring the zoo and parents will be charmed by the antiquated feel of the displays.
-Expect to spend a full morning or afternoon in the zoo.
+Children will love exploring the zoo.
+Adults, too, will be charmed by the antiquated feel of the displays.
+Expect to spend a full morning or afternoon in the zoo, then an hour wandering through the gardens.

-On the upper level are displayed Claude Monet's gigantic lily-pad paintings in two specially-built oval rooms.
+On the upper level is the centerpiece of the museum — Claude Monet's gigantic lily-pad paintings in two specially-built oval rooms.
 As you can see, it's our son Alexandre's favorite museum.

-After a morning at the bustling Pompidou center modern art museum, take a stroll east through the Marais and relax in the oldest square in Paris.
+After a morning at the bustling Centre Pompidou modern art museum, take a stroll east through the Marais and relax in the oldest square in Paris.

-There are benches to relax on, you can watch children playing and you can catch up on what to wear in Paris by observing their well-turned out mamans.
+There are benches to relax on, you can watch children playing, and you can catch up on what to wear in Paris by observing their well-turned out mamans.
 While the square itself isn't all that hidden, it is home to another favorite hidden museum, Maison Victor Hugo, where the author of Les Miserables lived and worked, located in a corner of Place des Vosges.
-Free admission.
+It's free admission there.

 Hôtel Biron (the name of the mansion that houses the museum), is where Rodin worked and lived, and it's where you have a chance to see many of his famous sculptures including The Thinker and The Kiss.
-The museum is newly renovated and now contains even more sculpture.
+The museum has recently been renovated and now contains even more sculpture.
+You get free Entrance with the Paris Pass.

 Located on a narrow island in the Seine, Allée des Cygnes, downstream from the Eiffel Tower, the Paris version is one-quarter scale of the Statue of Liberty on Ellis Island.